• Skip to primary navigation

 • Olive oil - For sautéing the spinach, garlic, and onion.

-• Garlic - I usually microplane it, but you can mince, use a garlic press, or even the jarred stuff if that's your preference.
+• Garlic - I usually grate it on a Microplane zester, but you can mince, use a garlic press, or even the jarred stuff if that's your preference.

 • Lemon juice - From half a lemon.
 You can use the bottled stuff if you prefer.

-• Dried basil - I use this because it's easiest to have on hand year-round, but you could totally throw some fresh basil leaves in if you wanted.
+• Dried basil - I use this because it's easiest to have on hand year-round, but you could totally throw some fresh basil leaves in if you wanted, too.

 • Fresh parsley - The dried stuff just won't give you the same bright, fresh, slightly grassy herby flavor!

-• Nutmeg - I always recommend grating it fresh on a microplane.
+• Nutmeg - I always recommend grating it fresh on a microplane zester.
 I buy it from Spicewalla — a small tin will last you for YEARS and won't lose flavor as quickly as pre-ground nutmeg will.

 • Salt and pepper - Season to taste!